ddoloroi/kubernetes-cluster/README.md

 ### Quick start

+1. Specify your CPUs, RAM and role parameters in config.yml configuration file.

-Run `vagrant up` to launch VMs cluster based on VirtualBox
+2. Run `vagrant up` to launch VMs cluster based on VirtualBox.

-Done.
+Keep in mind, that it takes from 5 to 15 minutes.

 ### License